kommuna/vicky/README.md

 This is vicky - friendly PHP JIRA to slack robot.
 Created for make easy and comfortable notification of any changes in JIRA to slack.

-This library can receive and parse data from JIRA webhook, convert it into messages and send it to slack bot.
+This library can receive and parse data from JIRA webhook, convert it into messages and send it to slack.
 Also you can setup slack bot for your own needs, by creating new webhooks and commands.
-And you can write event listeners for work with received data.
+And you can write event listeners for work with received data from JIRA.

 # Installation
 For installing this library you should grab the code from GitHub.

-Then you need to run command `composer install` in project folder.
+Then you need to run command `composer install` in .../vicky folder.

 Then you need to configure config files (clientConfig.php and botConfig.php) use as example bot/config.example.php and client/config.example.php, and put them into /etc/vicky/ folder.
 You can get bot token